 - Export Duty: – If goods are exported outside the country then the government will charge some taxes on those good such taxes are called export duty.
 This duty also called an excised duty.
 So export duty is nothing but the charges imposed on goods which are produced within the country.

 Tariff increases the prices of imported goods and because of this domestic producer need not reduce their prices from increased competition and because of these domestic consumer has to pay a higher price for imported goods.
 Tariffs are useful to a nation as they help in increasing revenue for the governments and also help in increasing the GDP of the country.

 There are several types of Tariff that government can impose and below two types of tariffs are important and regularly applied.

-- Specific Tariff: – Fixed Tariff on one unit of good imported and vary according to a type of good imported.
+- Specific Tariff: – Fixed Tariff on one unit of goods imported and vary according to a type of goods imported.

 - Ad Valorem Tariff: – Certain percentage of a tariff is calculated on the total value of the imported item.